mitmedialab/SAR-opal-base/README.md

 - Move 'highlight' object with transformer, currently does not follow drag path very well
 - Log all log messages locally to tablet
-- Objects can leave the viewable screen on drag, changes margins (this is because we used TouchScript's Transformer for drag, which doesn't have the margins for where not to go)
 - Add some way of easily seeing which objects in the scene are draggable or able to be interacted with; used to do the grow-shrink pulse motion, but that caused havoc with the collision detection